How Proper Nutrition Powers Your Workouts

 Hydration for Peak Performance

-And don’t forget to stay hydrated!
-Water is essential for regulating body temperature, aiding in digestion, and supporting muscle function, so, drink up that water like it’s going out of style.
+Stay hydrated!
+Water is essential for regulating body temperature, aiding in digestion, and supporting muscle function.
+So, drink up that water like it’s going out of style.
 Aim to drink at least 8 glasses of water each day, and even more if you’re exercising regularly.